telerik/reporting-docs/doc-output/configure-the-report-engine/processing-element.md

 ### ResourceResolver

 __resourceResolver__ element allows to alter the default resource-resolving mechanism.
-This element determines what instance of the [Telerik.Reporting.Interfaces.IResourceResolver](/reporting/api/Telerik.Reporting.Interfaces.IResourceResolver) interface will be used by the processing engine to resolve the resources that are specified in the report definition.
+This element determines which implementation of the [Telerik.Reporting.Interfaces.IResourceResolver](/reporting/api/Telerik.Reporting.Interfaces.IResourceResolver) interface will be used by the processing engine to resolve the resources that are specified in the report definition.
 Such resources are:

 * Images used by [Telerik.Reporting.PictureBox](/reporting/api/Telerik.Reporting.PictureBox) and [Telerik.Reporting.CheckBox](/reporting/api/Telerik.Reporting.CheckBox) report items, referenced by a relative path.